superjabs/news-sports-app/README.md

 a  news sports website made with html and css

-will be update soon
-add some features
+will be update soon and add some features